adam-szaj/nvim-rclipboard/README.md

 # nvim-rclipboard

-Simple Neovim plugin to integrate rclipboard as Neovim’s clipboard provider using `clipctl2`.
+Simple Neovim plugin to integrate rclipboard as Neovim’s clipboard provider using `rclipctl`.

 Features
 - Uses rclipboard over TCP or Unix Domain Socket (UDS).
-- Publishes yanks as base64 (no padding) by default; decodes on paste.
+- Publishes yanks as base64 (with padding) by default; decodes on paste.
 - Reads the same env file as the systemd user units (`~/.config/rclipboard/env`).
 - Commands: `:RclipboardHealth`, `:RclipboardConfig`.